Temps and termites are on the rise. Schedule your free inspection today.

 House centipede behavior

 House centipedes are nighttime hunters, mostly.
 As you can see from their head, they have two very well-developed eyes and, for an insect, have pretty decent vision.
-Despite this, it’s those long antenna that they use primarily for hunting.
-House centipede antenna are so sensitive they can pick up smells as well as vibrations and other tactile sensations.
+Despite this, it’s those long antennae that they use primarily for hunting.
+House centipede antennae are so sensitive that they can pick up smells, vibrations, and other tactile sensations.
 It’s like combining your fingers with a nose.

 They are also very smart hunters.
 House centipedes are more than willing to go after prey that could actually be dangerous to them, such as wasps.
-However, they have been seen in the wild and in laboratories sneaking up on those types of insects, stinging them, using their legs to get away and then waiting for the venom to take effect before moving in to feed.
+They have been seen in the wild and in laboratories sneaking up on those types of insects, stinging them, using their legs to get away, and then waiting for the venom to take effect before moving in to feed.

 Why are house centipedes in my house?